 The programme is divided into three strands: Professional Formation, Journalism Studies and Dissertation.

-Professional Formation offers grounding in the basic and professional skills and practice of journalism across multiple platforms.
+Professional Formation offers grounding in the basic and professional skills and practice of journalism across multiple platforms, including writing editing, audio and video.
+Students undertake a placement as part of their professional formation.

 Journalism Studies provides a critical framework for journalism in its social and historical context.